-From raw vegan and intermittent fasting to the paleo and keto diets, there are a lot of options when it comes to what (and what not) to eat.
-But for many of us lately, dieting has been replaced by a more intuitive approach to eating, with a focus on truly nourishing our bodies.
-Enter pro-metabolic eating.
+From raw vegan and intermittent fasting to the paleo and keto diets, there are a lot of options when it comes to what (and how) to eat.
+But for many of us, dieting has been replaced by a more intuitive approach to eating, with a focus on truly nourishing our bodies.
+Enter: pro-metabolic eating.
 But what is the metabolic diet?

 Conversations highlighting the importance of metabolism have exploded over the past couple of years.
-Curious to discover what it’s all about, we sat down with health coach and metabolic expert, Kori Meloy, for her approach to how we can better support our metabolisms, and why the metabolic diet is so hot right now.
+Curious to discover what it’s all about, we sat down with health coach and metabolic expert, Kori Meloy, for her approach to how we can better support our metabolisms, and why the metabolic diet is turning heads.

-Meloy lives on Maui with her husband (a surfboard builder) and their two-year-old (with another on the way.)
-She’s passionate about holistic health and simple living – which lends itself to life on the island.
+Meloy lives on Maui with her husband (a surfboard builder) and young children.
+She’s passionate about holistic health and simple living—which lends itself to life on the island.
 As a health coach, she aims to empower women to step into their most vital selves by restoring their metabolism.
 After coaching women one-on-one for nearly four years, she wanted to reach a larger audience, and thus created her self-paced online course with her step-by-step guidance to restoring metabolism through mindset, nutrition, exercise, and lifestyle.

 How did you discover holistic health and pro-metabolic eating?

 While I grew up in a “crunchy” home with a home-birthing mom who cooked organic and from scratch, I didn’t truly understand what it meant to steward my body well and live a healthy lifestyle.
 I didn’t drink sodas and I didn’t eat junk food, that’s all I have to worry about right?
 (Wrong).